biblequiz/BibleQuiz.com/_pages/history/2002/nationals.md

 *(Team Members) Darla Wipplinger, Kelly McElrath (assistant), Amber Wipplinger, K.C.
 McElrath, Caleb McElrath*

 #### 5th Place

-Church:	Albert Lea A/G, Albert Lea, MN
+* **Church**: Albert Lea A/G, Albert Lea, MN
-Coaches:	Darla Wipplinger, Kelly McElrath (assistant)
+* **Coaches**: Darla Wipplinger, Kelly McElrath (assistant)
+* **Team**:
-Team:	Amber Wipplinger
+    * Amber Wipplinger
-K.C.
+    * K.C.
 McElrath
-Caleb McElrath
+    * Caleb McElrath
 * **Round Robin**:
-Round 1: Lost to First A/G, Cedar Rapids, IA -5 to 120
+  * Round 1: Lost to First A/G, Cedar Rapids, IA -5 to 120
-Round 2: Lost to First A/G, Helena, MT 30 to 70
+  * Round 2: Lost to First A/G, Helena, MT 30 to 70
-Round 3: Lost to Two Rivers Fellowship, Greeley, CO 10 to 50 Round 4: Lost to Abundant Life A/G, Grapevine, TX -10 to 180 Round 5: Lost to First A/G, Fort Myers, FL 0 to 135
+  * Round 3: Lost to Two Rivers Fellowship, Greeley, CO 10 to 50
+  * Round 4: Lost to Abundant Life A/G, Grapevine, TX -10 to 180
+  * Round 5: Lost to First A/G, Fort Myers, FL 0 to 135
-Round 6: Lost to Bethel Christian Life Center, West Lafayette, IN -5 to 185 Round 7: Lost to Billings A/G, Billings, MO 50 to 270 Round 8: Lost to Calvary A/G, Toledo, OH 0 to 150
+  * Round 6: Lost to Bethel Christian Life Center, West Lafayette, IN -5 to 185
+  * Round 7: Lost to Billings A/G, Billings, MO 50 to 270
+  * Round 8: Lost to Calvary A/G, Toledo, OH 0 to 150
-Round 9: Lost to Calvary Temple, Indianapolis, IN 10 to 215 Round 10: Lost to James River A/G, Ozark, MO 0 to 165
+  * Round 9: Lost to Calvary Temple, Indianapolis, IN 10 to 215
+  * Round 10: Lost to James River A/G, Ozark, MO 0 to 165
-Round 11: Lost to Cedar Park A/G "So-called Angels", Bothell, WA 10 to 180 Round 12: Lost to The Oaks Fellowship, Dallas, TX 0 to 260 Round 13: Lost to First A/G, Hermitage, PA -5 to 175 Round 14: Lost to First A/G, Boulder, MT -15 to 80
+  * Round 11: Lost to Cedar Park A/G "So-called Angels", Bothell, WA 10 to 180
+  * Round 12: Lost to The Oaks Fellowship, Dallas, TX 0 to 260
+  * Round 13: Lost to First A/G, Hermitage, PA -5 to 175
+  * Round 14: Lost to First A/G, Boulder, MT -15 to 80
-Round 15: Lost to Evangel Community Church, Centerville, GA 30 to 180 Round 16: Lost to Southside A/G, Jackson, MS -15 to 30
+  * Round 15: Lost to Evangel Community Church, Centerville, GA 30 to 180
+  * Round 16: Lost to Southside A/G, Jackson, MS -15 to 30
-Round 17: Lost to Family Worship Center, Murfreesboro, TN 10 to 215 Round 18: Lost to Calvary A/G, DeMotte, IN 30 to 195
+  * Round 17: Lost to Family Worship Center, Murfreesboro, TN 10 to 215
+  * Round 18: Lost to Calvary A/G, DeMotte, IN 30 to 195
-Round 19: Lost to Orange County Worship Center, Santa Ana, CA 20 to 195
+  * Round 19: Lost to Orange County Worship Center, Santa Ana, CA 20 to 195
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}